 1. THE SOUTHERN CALIFORNIA SIX PACK OF PEAKS CHALLENGE

 How It Works: The challenge has changed slightly over the years.
-Currently the challenge lists nine separate peaks in the Southern California region.
+Currently the challenge lists eleven separate peaks in the Southern California region.
 Pick six different peaks to complete and they can be done in any order.
 Peaks in addition to the ones mentioned above are: Sitton Peak, Sawmill Mountain, Strawberry Peak, and Santiago Peak.

 Taking the challenge is free.
 However, they do have three different levels of registration kits ranging in price from $40 to $85 that include training tips, peak reports, a patch, stickers, and a t-shirt.
 For more information, check out the So Cal Six Pack Of Peaks Challenge.
 My wife and I completed this hike a couple of years ago and loved it.
 It made us both feel like accomplished hikers.